-At July 31, 2022, the Company had a total liquidity position of approximately \$3.8 million, consisting of cash and cash equivalents on hand.
+At October 31, 2022, we had a total liquidity position of approximately \$1.8 million, consisting of cash and cash equivalents on hand.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Liquidity."
-With such limited capital resources, the Company has disclosed that it believes its existing cash on hand will not be sufficient to fund its operations for the next 12 months and it will be required to raise equity and/or debt capital from external sources.
-With there being no assurances that capital will be available from such external sources and while the \$12 million Line of Credit with the Company's majority stockholder, Motorsport Network, was undrawn as of July 31, 2022, the Company's ability to borrow funds under such facility is limited by the lender's ability to fund such borrowing requests.
-If and to the extent that Motorsport Network were to be unable to fund any such requests, the Company will not have complete access to some or all of the commitment available under the \$12 million Line of Credit, but rather would have access to a lesser amount as determined by Motorsport Network's ability to fund the Company's borrowing requests.
-Given the state of the financial markets, the Company has recently assessed its exposure to any potential non-performance by Motorsport Network and believes that there is a substantial likelihood that Motorsport Network will not fulfill any of the Company's borrowing requests for the foreseeable future.
-Because of these limitations, the Company does not rely on being able to meet its cash requirements with any fundings under the \$12 million Line of Credit.
-If Motorsport Network is unable to fulfill their commitment to advance funds to the Company's liquidity requirements, it could have an adverse effect on the Company's business, prospects, results of operations, financial condition and/or cash flows.
+Based on the cash and cash equivalents available as of October 31, 2022 and our average cash burn, we do not believe we have sufficient cash on hand to fund our operations for the remainder of 2022 and that additional funding will be required in order to continue operations.
+With there being no assurances that capital will be available from such external sources and while the \$12 million Line of Credit with the Company's majority stockholder, Motorsport Network, remained partially drawn as of October 31, 2022, the Company's ability to borrow additional funds under such facility is limited by the lender's ability to fund such borrowing requests.
+If and to the extent that Motorsport Network were to be unable to fund any such requests, the Company will not have complete access to some or all of the remaining \$9 million commitment available under the \$12 million Line of Credit, but rather would have access to a lesser amount as determined by Motorsport Network's ability to fund the Company's borrowing requests.
+Given the state of the financial markets, the Company has recently assessed its exposure to any potential non-performance by Motorsport Network and believes that there is a substantial likelihood that Motorsport Network may not fulfill the Company's future borrowing requests.
+Because of these limitations, the Company does not rely on being able to meet its cash requirements with any additional fundings under the \$12 million Line of Credit, If Motorsport Network is unable to fulfill their commitment to advance funds to the Company based on the amount remaining available under the \$12 million Line of Credit, it would impact the Company's potential sources of liquidity and, depending upon the amount involved and the Company's business, prospe